Menu

 Dr. Agbeyegbe is a Certified Health Education Specialist (CHES) and is also Certified in Public Health (CPH).

-Ilona Argirion Kabara, PhD, MPH – At Large Board Member, Advocacy Committee Chair
+Ilona Argirion Kabara, PhD, MPH – At Large Board Member, Advocacy Committee Co-Chair

 I am excited to be serving my first term as the advocacy committee chair and at large board member for MdPHA.
 I am an epidemiologist currently working as a postdoctoral fellow at the National Cancer Institute’s Division of Cancer Epidemiology and Genetics.
 My expertise lies at the cross-section between descriptive and molecular epidemiology with a focus on cancer, infectious etiology and global public health.
 As a recent transplant from the midwest, I am excited to meet fellow Maryland public health professionals and become more engaged in the translation of scientific research into health policy.
 In my role, I hope to do what I can to advocate for and improve the health of our state residents.